Menu

 Boris L. Bentsianov, MD, Chief

-The Division of Laryngology has been providing our patients with the latest and most advanced diagnostic and therapeutic modalities for the care of voice and swallowing pathology.
-Office procedures include videostroboscopy, laryngeal EMG and EMG guided injection, endoscopic swallowing evaluation, as well as percutaneous medialization thyroplasty and awake, in- office, laryngeal biopsy techniques.
+The Division of Laryngology has been providing our patients with the latest and most advanced diagnostic and therapeutic modalities for the care of voice, airway, and swallowing disorders.
+These include benign and early malignant lesions of the larynx, narrowing of the larynx and upper trachea, and dysphagic patients.
+In-office procedures include videostroboscopy, laryngeal EMG and EMG guided botox injection, tracheoscopy, endoscopic swallowing evaluation, as well as percutaneous injection laryngoplasty, pharyngeal/ laryngeal biopsies, trans-nasal esophagoscopy (TNE) and laser treatments.
 The practice has expanded over the last 18 years to meet the growing demand for high quality voice and laryngeal care throughout the community and borough with referral for tertiary care from a catchment area including Brooklyn, Queens and Staten Island.
-The division also includes a laryngology clinic in collaboration with the residency program, in which resident physicians, and their patients, also benefit from the full complement of laryngology instruments and procedures.
+The division also includes a laryngology clinic in collaboration with the residency program, in which resident physicians, and the patients, also benefit from the full complement of laryngology instruments and procedures.
 The clinic allows all patients access to the highest level of laryngologic care, and allows the residents an exciting opportunity to learn and contribute in a hands on fashion.
-This year the Division is further growing with the addition of a new full time Laryngologist Dr Sara Abu-Ghanem, who will be spending time at the SUNY Downstate campus, Kings County Medical Center, NY Methodist Hospital and Maimonides Medical Center.
-This will further expand coverage for laryngology subspecialty care at all of our training sites.

-As always, our goal is continued growth, and to expand our current scope of care providing the highest level of laryngologic care to our patients and our community.
+As always, our goal is continued growth, and to expand our current scope of care providing the highest level of laryngology care to our patients and our community.